muxyz/website/index.md

 <div id="abstract">
 Mu is a new app platform built to address many of the problems we face with the web today.
-The internet has become an addictive and exploitative walled garden because of the app ecosystem and tech incumbent profit motivations.
+The internet has become an addictive and exploitative walled garden because of the tech incumbent profit motivations.

 <p>Open source was meant to solve these issues but
 that hasn't played out the way we hoped.
 There's a need